 - Mo O’Connell

-Randall S. Beach, 1st Vice-President: A native of Plattsburgh and now a resident of Schenectady, Randall is an attorney with Whiteman Osterman & Hanna LLP.
+Randall S. Beach, President: A native of Plattsburgh and now a resident of Schenectady, Randall is an attorney with Whiteman Osterman & Hanna LLP.
 He became a partner in the firm in 2007 and concentrates his practice in the areas of commercial real estate and real estate development.
 Prior to joining Whiteman Osterman & Hanna, he was the Director of Legal Affairs for Plattsburgh Airbase Redevelopment Corporation.

 Peter G. Repas, 2nd Vice President: Peter served as the Executive Director of the Association of Public Broadcasting Stations of New York from 2003 – 2016.
 Prior to his employment with APBS of New York, Peter was a member of New York State Senator Ronald B. Stafford’s staff for 31 years.
 Born and raised in Plattsburgh, Peter currently resides in Castleton, New York.